JoaoSant0s/unity-custom-packages/Packages/com.joaosantos.package-custom-variables/README.md

 ## Variables

-We have a <b>Variable</b> abstract class that can be used as a base class to create Custom Variables Asset.
+We have a **Variable** abstract class that can be used as a base class to create Custom Variables Asset.

 ### Already implemented Variables